WHY HIRE DOUGLAS SCHULZ?

 conjunction with his wife, was on the discovery process (see Securities

 Arbitration Commentator article dated November, 1990).
-Twenty-seven years
+Twenty-eight years

 later, the process is still imperfect in that brokerage firms go to great

 lengths to prevent the production of harmful documents.
 Mr. Schulz can be a great asset in this area for two reasons.
 First, he

 is infinitely familiar with what documents are necessary for any given case.
 He